bakera1/CreditDefaultSwapPricer/README.md

 ## Python3 Migration

 The codebase and build scripts rely on Python2.7; we plan to migrate to Python3 and include a setup.py to make the install more consistent and play nicely with pip.
+The migration path was presumed to be easier with a switch to a proper setup.py.
+This also makes the migration to use pip potentially easier and more consistent with the general Python ecosystem.

 ## Par Spread Vector from flat Credit Spread